MileHacker Logo

 Avoiding Harmful Practices

-A responsible traveler actively avoids activities that might contribute to exploitation or harm.
-Research operators thoroughly before booking any tours or attractions.
+AN ethical traveler actively avoids activities that might contribute to exploitation or harm.
+Research operators in-depth before booking any tours or attractions.
 Your vigilance helps protect vulnerable populations and animals from adverse conditions.

 Ethical Considerations